Selena Gomez’s Past With Justin Beiber Reveals Cause For Woes Over The Weeknd

 — Selena Gomez News (@SelenaHQ) March 2, 2017

 Fearing Selena will go down that path again, Mandy, Selena’s mother is advocating for her daughter to drop The Weeknd.
-Apparently Mandy has heard the scoop on Selena’s new boyfriend along with his “drug-related lyrics” in his songs.
+Apparently, Mandy has heard the scoop on Selena’s new boyfriend along with his “drug-related lyrics” in his songs.
 The source who spoke with Life & Style reports that Mandy is putting the pressure on Selena to dump this guy.

-Hollywood Life is reporting that Selena and The Weeknd are getting serious and they are taking their relationship to another level.
-That would be Selena bringing her new boyfriend home to Texas to meet her family.
+Hollywood Life is reporting that Selena and The Weeknd are getting serious and are taking their relationship to another level.
+That would include Selena bringing her new boyfriend home to Texas to meet her family.
 They are reporting Mandy has faith in her daughter, but she can’t help worrying about Selena now that she’s “fallen head over heels” for this guy.

 Selena Gomez added a bit of polish to her cozy travel look. https://t.co/MVkAtb6bUP